Spontifixus/aurelia-playground/README.md

 npm install @aspnet/signalr-client --save
 ````

-Our little application uses webpack as a bundler, and to bundle the client into our vendor bundle we need to modify the relevant config file.
-So add `@aspnet/signalr-client` to the list of packages in the webpack.config.vendor.js file:
+Our little application uses webpack, and to bundle the client into our vendor bundle, we need to modify the relevant config file.
+So add `@aspnet/signalr-client` to the list of packages in the "webpack.config.vendor.js" file:

 ````javascript
 vendor: [